Scalable and deterministic Greenberger-Horne-Zeilinger state generation via graph states-assisted measurements: Application: Generating generalized GHZ states of arbitrary size

 with

 leading to

 where we have defined

-Note that the ordering of control and target qubits arranged in Eqs.~(\ref{eq:general_CXP}) and (\ref{eq:V}) is important to arrive at the desired state.
-Note also that the unitary opertor $V_A^m$ starts operating only when $m>1$, i.e., one is merging a $(m+1)$-qubit gGHZ state with a two-qubit state $\ket{\xi_1}$.
+Note here that the ordering of control and target qubits arranged in Eqs.~(\ref{eq:general_CXP}) and (\ref{eq:V}) is important to arrive at the desired state.
+Also the unitary operator $V_A^m$ starts operating only when $m>1$.

 \textbf{(c)} We now define

 and perform a controlled rotation